NERVsystems/cotlib/README.md

 # CoT Library

-‘The sum of all wisdom is a cursor over the target.’  — Gen. John Jumper
+'The sum of all wisdom is a cursor over the target.'  — Gen. John Jumper

 A comprehensive Go library for creating, validating, and working with Cursor-on-Target (CoT) events.